How to create an Instagram 2022 Recap Reel

-(Pocket-lint) - Instagram has an in-app way to create a sharable highlight that reminds your followers what you got up to in 2022.
+Instagram has an in-app way to create a sharable highlight that reminds your followers what you got up to in 2022.
 It's a bit like Spotify's Wrapped, but for your Instagram content.

 Last year, this feature was called 2021 Playback and it allowed you to share your highlights as a Story, but this year it's a Reels template.